SSWConsulting/SSW.Rules.Content/rules/image-standard-sizes-on-social-media/rule.md

 <!--endintro-->

-As all of them will have different specifications, so it’s best to check their support if you have any question regarding this.
-Hootsuite is a reliable source, for example: https://blog.hootsuite.com/social-media-image-sizes-guide/# It is important to know this, as posting on social media with the correct dimensions impacts how the posts are engaged.
+As all of them will have different specifications, so it’s best to check their support if you have any questions regarding this.
+Hootsuite is a reliable source, for example, check this guide: [Social Media Image Sizes 2022: Cheat Sheet for Every Network](https://blog.hootsuite.com/social-media-image-sizes-guide/#).
+It is important to know this, as posting on social media with the correct dimensions impacts how engaging your posts will be.

 ### Twitter